Do you sometimes feel like Pinterest marketing is eating up way too much of your precious time?

 Have you tried Tailwind already?
 How’s your experience been so far?

-If you haven’t already, make sure you sign up to schedule 100 pins for free and give Tailwind a try!
+If you haven’t already, make sure you sign up with their forever free plan here.

 Pinterest loves, loves, loves new fresh pins!
 Most of us can’t publish a new blog post every day to share on Pinterest.
 At least I know I can’t.
 So, if you’re anything like me, you can simply create a new pin for an old article of yours.